gjonhajdari/beetroot-project/README.md

 # Beetroot Project

-Full-Stack web application build with React and Express.
-Project was made during the traning program for Node.js Backend Development by [Beetroot Academy](https://xk.beetroot.academy/).
+Full-Stack web app build during a training program focused on Node.js Back End Development by [Beetroot Academy](https://xk.beetroot.academy/).
+Features a REST API build with Express.js, including user authentication using JSON Web Tokens (JWT).
+The corresponding Front-End, provided by the training instructor, interacts with and utilizes this API.

 ## Getting started